iterative/datachain-examples/llm/pdf-processing/pdf-processing-post-api.md

 chunks = partition_pdf(file=f, chunking_strategy="by_title", strategy="fast")
 ```

 For more detail on data processing with `unstructured` you can check out the tutorial in the [unstructured documentation](https://docs.unstructured.io/open-source/core-functionality/overview).
+Here, we will just note that if some of our documents were scanned images or contained tables or other more complicated elements we would replace `"fast"` in the `strategy` parameter of `partition_pdf` or `partition_via_api` with `"hi-res"`.
+Then `unstructured` will be able to process that kind of data.

-Finally, we want the UDF to produce new rows in our DataChain table and so we have it return the Chunk objects we specified above.
-Here, we use `yield` instead of `return` as each PDF file produces several Chunk objects.
+Finally, we want the UDF to produce new rows in our DataChain table and so we have it return the `Chunk` objects we specified above.
+Here, we use `yield` instead of `return` as each PDF file produces several `Chunk` objects.

 ```python
     # Add new rows to DataChain